 Dunham Massey ancient trees walk

 Discover one of the finest collections of veteran trees in England, as you explore Dunham Massey park.
-Rich in wildlife, the park is also home to a herd of over 150 fallow deer.
+Rich in wildlife, the park is also home to a herd of more than 150 fallow deer.

 From the Clock Tower, walk down the grass path towards the service road, turning left when you reach the service road itself.
 Dunham Massey is regarded as one of the best sites for the number and variety of its veteran trees.
 Veteran trees are very important for the habitat they provide for animals, insects and fungi.
 Dunham's trees are home to many rare insect species, such as the nationally scarce cobweb beetle (Megatoma undata) as well as beetle-eating bats such as the noctule.